DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 ## Isolation

-The actual magic where your background jobs and data pipelines run is defined in an isolatec class library project.
+The actual magic where your background jobs and data pipelines run is defined in an isolated class library project.
 This is where you define your Flows, a term synonymous in the Didact Platform with background job, data pipeline, or workflow.
 In Didact, we term this project a flow library.

 Your Flows exist in a flow library, totally separate from the rest of your codebase.